vercel/next.js/docs/advanced-features/open-telemetry.md

 > **Note:** We currently support observability bindings only in serverless functions.
 > We don't provide any for `edge` or client side code.

-## Getting Started with OpenTelemetry in Next.js
+## Getting Started

-Next.js supports OpenTelemetry which allows you to easily change your observability provider without changing your code.
+Next.js supports OpenTelemetry which is platform agnostic.
+You to easily change your observability provider without changing your code.
 Read [Official OpenTelemetry docs](https://opentelemetry.io/docs/) for more information about OpenTelemetry and how it works.

 Firstly you need to install required packages: